 You can install or create DITA-OT plug-ins to change the default output types in various ways, add entirely new kinds of output formats, or implement DITA topic specializations.

-A plug-in consists of a directory, typically stored within the plugins/ directory inside of the DITA-OT.
+A plug-in consists of a directory, typically stored within the plugins/ subdirectory of the DITA-OT installation.
 Every plug-in is controlled by a file named plugin.xml, which is located in the root directory of the plug-in.

 Plug-ins allow you to extend the toolkit in a way that is consistent, easy-to-share, and possible to preserve through toolkit upgrades.